SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 Mako: Orlando’s tallest and fastest hyper coaster lives up to its name, reaching speeds up to 73 mph and heights of 200 feet.
 This roller coaster offers one of the most-smooth experiences ever!

-Ice Breaker: Launching Spring 2021.
+Ice Breaker: Now OPEN!
 Ice Breaker is a compliment to the existing Wild Arctic attraction.
-SeaWorld’s first launch coaster will have a reverse launch into the steepest beyond-vertical drop in Florida.
+SeaWorld’s first launch coaster has a reverse launch into the steepest beyond-vertical drop in Florida.

 Kraken: Orlando’s only floorless roller coaster has seven inversions and travels at speeds up to 65 mph while passengers’ feet dangle freely above the track.